basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

-# Streaming Big Data Files in Dagster: How We Stopped Loading Terabytes Into RAM
+# Streaming Big Data Files in Dagster: How I stopped loading Gigabytes into RAM

-I was building a data pipeline with Dagster for bioinformatical information.
+I was building a data pipeline with [Dagster](https://dagster.io/) for bioinformatical information.
 In this case, I worked with BAM files: compressed DNA sequencing data.
 These can easily go up terabytes in size - millions of DNA reads, each representing a tiny part of someone's genome.

 The goal of the pipeline was to ingest these into any file-based database.
 However, with limited resources (512 MB RAM, 1 CPU) this obviously was a problem.
 You can't just load the entire file into memory, that doesn't scale.